facelessuser/wcmatch/docs/src/markdown/glob.md

 #### `glob.REALPATH, glob.P` {: #globrealpath}

-In the past, only `glob` and `iglob` operated on the filesystem, but with `REALPATH`other functions will now operate on the filesystem as well: `globsplit`, `globmatch`, `globfilter`, etc.
+In the past, only `glob` and `iglob` operated on the filesystem, but with `REALPATH`, other functions will now operate on the filesystem as well: `globmatch` and `globfilter`.

 Traditionally, functions such as `globmatch` would simply match a path with regular expression and return the result.
-It was not concerned with whether the path existing or not.
-It didn't care if it was even valid for the operating system as `FORCECASE` would force Unix/Linux path logic on Windows. `REALPATH` forces `globmatch` (and others) to treat the string path as a real file path for the given system it is running on.
-When `REALPATH` a number of additional logic performed when evaluating a path:
+It was not concerned with whether the path existed or not.
+It didn't care if it was even valid for the operating system as `FORCECASE` would force Unix/Linux path logic on Windows.

+`REALPATH` forces `globmatch` and `globfilter` to treat the string path as a real file path for the given system it is running on.
+It will enable additional logic that the path must meet in order to match:

-- Path must exist
+- Path must exist.
 - Directories that are symlinks will not be matched by `GLOBSTAR` patterns (`**`) unless the `FOLLOW` flag is enabled.
-- `globmatch` and `globfilter` will properly retrieve context on path and will determine if it is a directory or a file, and it will apply suitable logic accordingly.
-Without `REALPATH`, `globmatch` required a path to end with a slash when a pattern was explicitly trying to match a directory.
+- When presented with a pattern where the match must be a directory, but the file path being compared doesn't indicate the file is a directory with a trailing slash, the command will look at the filesystem to determine if it is a directory.

 !!! new "NEW 3.0"
     `REALPATH` was added in 3.0.